Transgender individuals face myriad legal obstacles before, during and after the process of transitioning from one sex to another.

 Sometimes transgender rights are not recognized, and this denial of rights can even lead to discrimination or violent acts against a transgender person.
 Discrimination, violence and other acts of mistreatment toward someone because of their gender is not ethical, and in some cases it is not legal.
 Transgender rights continue to be strengthened through laws, public policy and workplace policy, but there are still many instances in which the basic rights of a transgender individual are not acknowledged.

 If you are a transgender individual, it is important to obtain the proper protection before, during and after the transition process.
-Regardless of where you are in your transition process, contact us today—the attorneys of Haas Tharrington, P.A. are here to advise and help.
+Regardless of where you are in your transition process, contact us today—the attorneys of Haas & Associates, P.A. are here to advise and help.
 You have rights as an employee, as a health care patient, when obtaining housing, at the airport and in many more situations where you may not realize that you are protected from discrimination.
 If you have been a victim of violence or discrimination, we can help you seek justice.